Robinlovelace/open-gat/README.md

 transport planning, with a focus on open source options.

 At this point some definitions are in order.
-Although ubiquitous in the literature, terms such as ‘tool’, ‘software’ and ‘model’ are often used interchangeably, relying on the (potentially unsafe) implicit assumption that everyone shares the same idea of what they mean (see Salter et al.
+Although ubiquitous in the literature, terms such as ‘tool,’ ‘software’ and ‘model’ are often used interchangeably, relying on the (potentially unsafe) implicit assumption that everyone shares the same idea of what they mean (see Salter et al.
 2009 for an example).
 For the purposes of this paper, a **tool** is a